Date of Award:

 The gravity-flow system was used to characterize the DNA damage in cells exposed to seven pyrrolizidine alkaloids (PAs).
 Five of the PAs induced both DPC and ISC, while heliosupine induced only DPC, retronecine induced no cross-links, and none of the PAs induced DNA SSB.
 Since these PAs differ only in the extent of substitution of the diester side chain, these results indicate that these substituents are an important determinant in the induction of DNA damage by pyrrolizidine alkaloids.

 Hincks, Jeffrey R., "Characterization of Chemical and Radiation-Induced DNA Damage in the MDBK Cell Culture System" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8289.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .